Introduction

 To prepare effectively for SOC assessments, organizations should follow these key steps:

-6. Ongoing Evidence Collection and Monitoring: Implement a system for continuous evidence collection and monitoring to maintain compliance and ensure readiness for audits.
+- Implement monitoring: Implement a system for continuous evidence collection and monitoring to maintain compliance and ensure readiness for audits.
 This ongoing process is crucial for identifying gaps and ensuring that controls remain effective over time.

 By adopting these measures, businesses can enhance their preparedness for SOC assessments, resulting in more efficient reviews and improved security outcomes.
 Furthermore, entities should be mindful of common pitfalls, such as insufficient documentation or undervaluing resource needs, to prevent errors during the readiness evaluation process.